Charlie Kaufman: Themes and influences

 Kaufman's works explore such universal themes as identity crisis, mortality, and the meaning of life through a metaphysical or parapsychological framework.
 While his work resists labels, it is sometimes described as surrealist.
-He sometimes includes fictionalized "facts" about his life in his work, notably Adaptation., Hope Leaves the Theater, and Antkind.
+He uses metafiction as a literary device, and sometimes includes fictionalized "facts" about his life in his work, notably Adaptation., Hope Leaves the Theater, and Antkind.
 Gender identity is also a recurrent theme in his work.

-Apes recur in Kaufman's work: in Being John Malkovich, Lotte has a pet chimp named Elijah; in Human Nature, Puff was raised as an ape; in Confessions of a Dangerous Mind, Penny dreams about an ape; and in Adaptation, the original deus ex machina was a swamp ape.
+Non-human primates also recur in Kaufman's early work: in Being John Malkovich, Lotte has a pet chimpanzee named Elijah; in Human Nature, Puff was raised as a chimpanzee; in Confessions of a Dangerous Mind, Penny dreams about a monkey; and in Adaptation, the original deus ex machina was a Bigfoot-like "Swamp Ape".

-Some writers and directors Kaufman has named as favorites of his, or as influences, are Franz Kafka, Samuel Beckett, Stanisław Lem, Flannery O'Connor, Shirley Jackson, Philip K. Dick, Patricia Highsmith, Stephen Dixon, David Lynch, Lars von Trier, Roy Andersson, Woody Allen and the Coen brothers.
+Some writers and directors Kaufman has named as favorites of his, or as influences, are Franz Kafka, Samuel Beckett, Eugene Ionesco, Stanisław Lem, Flannery O'Connor, Shirley Jackson, Philip K. Dick, Patricia Highsmith, Stephen Dixon, David Lynch, Lars von Trier, Roy Andersson, Woody Allen, and the Coen brothers.
+He has also mentioned Tom Noonan's What Happened Was... as a favorite of his.